MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 If an error occurs under the default setting which is by default `OFF`, the transcation can automatically be rolled back or not, depending on the error, if the transcations is not rolled back, **it remains open**

-Setting it to ON, will ensure the transcation will be rolled bacek when an error occures and abort the transaction
+Setting it to ON will ensure the transaction will be rolled back when an error occurs and abort the transaction

 ```sql
 SET XACT_ABORT ON